oeuvres/Bookmeka/README.md

    - support for images from odt files
    - support for images from zipped tei
    - batch regeneration
-   - plugin options (ex: export formats)
+   - plugin options for export formats
    - mechanism to extend TEI suppport
    - CsvImport of tei, odt, epub
    - default search engine